Azure/bicep-types-az/generated/mediaservices/microsoft.media/2020-05-01/types.md

 ### Properties
 * **actionsRequired**: string: A message indicating if changes on the service provider require any updates on the consumer.
 * **description**: string: The reason for approval/rejection of the connection.
 * **status**: 'Approved' | 'Pending' | 'Rejected': Indicates whether the connection has been Approved/Rejected/Removed by the owner of the service.
-Possible values include: 'Pending', 'Approved', 'Rejected'

 ## StreamingEndpointProperties
 ### Properties